Ked-Design76/ubiquitous-winner/README.md

 # Install dependencies (if applicable)
 npm install

+# Start the project
 npm start

 Contributing
-If you'd like to contribute to this project, follow these steps...
+If you'd like to contribute to this project, follow these steps:

+Fork the repository.
+Create a feature branch (git checkout -b feature/your-feature).
+Commit your changes (git commit -m "Add your message here").
+Push your changes to the branch (git push origin feature/your-feature).
+Open a Pull Request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.